 If you’re protesting – and we fully support people's right to protest – please keep maintaining safe physical distancing and continue to take the right precautions to keep yourself, your family and your communities safe from COVID-19.

-Public Health England have provided health protection advice for people participating in protests and there's more information about what you can and can’t do following the introduction of the ‘rule of 6’ on the Government’s Cabinet Office Covid-19 webpages.
+Public Health England have provided health protection advice for people participating in protests and there's more information about what you can and can’t do following the introduction of the ‘rule of 6’ from the government’s Cabinet Office.

 Please remember to respect people around you and the city when taking part in a protest.
 Listen to any safety advice from organisers and look out for guidance from police about organised protests.
 We want everyone to be safe in the city.

 Social distancing should be practiced traveling to and from, and during the protest.

 - staying at least 2 metres (3 steps) away from anyone you do not live with when outside your home